kavishdevar/aln/AAP Definitions.md

 *I find it quite funny how I have greater control over the noise control on the AirPods on non-Apple devices than on Apple devices, becuase on Apple Devices, there are just 3 options More Noise (0), Midway through (50), and Less Noise (100), but here I can set any value between 0 and 100.*

+# To-Do List

+- [x] Receive Battery Information
+- [x] Set/Receive ANC Modes
+- [x] Set Adaptive Audio Noise settings
+- [x] Receive In-Ear detection Status
+- [ ] Personalized Volume (idk how this works, if it received data from icloud, or is purely from airpods)
+- [x] Conversational Awareness
+- [x] Ear Detection
+- [ ] Head Gestures
+- [ ] Siri (Voice assistant on long stem press)
+- [ ] Hold and Press configuration (this is really weird, mac sends different packets based on what the current status is, instead of a fixed packet for what the current button state is, like common there's only so many to map out numbers to states)
+- [ ] Head Tracking (i really want this, could be easy, could be difficult, i'll never know because i don't have a device with apple silicon 😭)
+- [x] Case Charging Sounds
+- [x] Rename AirPods
+- [ ] Mute Unmute Calls
+- Accessibilty
+    - [ ] Press Speed
+    - [ ] Press and hold duration
+    - [ ] Noise Cancellation with one AirPod
+    - [ ] Tone Volume
+    - [ ] Toggle Volume Control on Swipe (APP only, i believe)
+    - [ ] Volume Swipe (Normal/Longer/Longest)
+    - [ ] Headphone accomodation (I literally can't tell the difference between any samples played, lol, also, idk if this is something that the mac does)
+    - [ ] Audio Tuning (idk if this is also smth that mac does)
+    - [ ] Customize Transparency Mode (This is gonna take some while to parse, it is 103 bytes :(... probably all the 4 sliders and 1 switch under this is sent as a whole)

 # Miscellaneous/Unknown

 ## Configure Stem Long Press